 - The pupils are expected to enter the classroom in an orderly manner and stand behind their chairs.
 The teacher will greet the class before they are seated. - Pupils' desks must be arranged in such a way that the teacher can move easily around the classroom and can work with each pupil individually.
 Pupils are not allowed to rearrange desks in the classroom or to change their seats without the permission of the teacher.
 No graffiti or scratching on desks is allowed. - Whilst the teacher is teaching there should be no talking; all pupils must remain seated (unless not necessary) and pupils should be focused on the teacher.
 If this does not occur, the lesson should be stopped and the pupils' behaviour should be corrected.
 It is important that no pupil deprives other pupils of the opportunity to learn. - Teachers must encourage a secure environment in which pupils can participate freely.
 The attitude of mocking those who participate, or laughing at the answers of others, will be disciplined immediately.
 In the same vein, teachers should not use sarcasm, mockery or victimise the pupils in any way. - Although an environment conducive to participation is encouraged, it must be controlled.
 Pupils may not shout out answers.
 Answers must be offered by individual pupils whom teachers acknowledge by name.
 When pupils are required to proceed with work individually, this must occur.
 Quiet discussion of the work is allowed, but this should not distract other pupils from the given task. - At no time are pupils to be permitted to eat in the classroom.
 Teachers should also not eat in class.
 Class parties, etc. should be held outside.
 Pupils are permitted to drink water from a clear bottle in class. - Pupils should retrieve books, water, etc. from their Cadiis/bags and visit the bathroom at the start of the day or during breaks.
 They should be strongly discouraged from going to their bags or the bathroom during classes. - When a teacher enters another classroom, she/he should greet the class present in that room.
 The pupils are expected to return the greeting, but it is not necessary for them to stand.
-When a visitor to the school enters the classroom, it is expected that pupils stand and greet the visitor. - Immediately after break, the pupils must line up outside their next class with their teacher before entering. - Since PEPPS is an Eco-School, each classroom has a dustbin specifically allocated to the collection of recyclable waste paper. - Numerous water fountains are situated throughout the Preparatory School.
-These can be visited only before or after school, or during break times.
+When a visitor to the school enters the classroom, it is expected that pupils stand and greet the visitor. - Immediately after break, the pupils must line up outside their next class with their teacher before enterina. - Since PEPPS is an Eco-School, each classroom has a dustbin specifically allocated to the collection of recyclable waste paper.

-13. COLLECTION OF PUPILS
+12. COLLECTION OF PUPILS

 The school is committed to punctuality, and we strive to adhere to set times in all matters.
 PEPPS will always endeavour to provide accurate end times of events.
 Pupils need to be collected within 15 minutes of the end time.
 Thereafter, parents are held responsible for their children.
 Teachers cannot be expected to care for un-collected pupils indefinitely at the expense of their own families.
-The coach/teacher on duty will wait for 15 minutes after the provided end time of an event or tour.
-Pupils will wait in Room 3 and parents will be charged a penalty fee.

-14. CONTROL OF WORK
+13. CONTROL OF WORK